 After learning the ropes making short films and music videos, ex-soldier Matthew Metcalfe has made films in Antarctica and Iraq, and produced movies and TV movies with partners in Canada (Nemesis Game), England (Dean Spanley) and France (Capital in the 21st Century).
 His projects range from tutus (ballet feature Giselle) to war (animated film 25 April).

 Maaka Pohatu was an established theatre actor (Strange Resting Places, The Māori Troilus and Cressida) before making his movie debut as hapless flatmate to Bret McKenzie's character, in 2012's Two Little Boys.
-Pohatu went on to play a policeman battling the supernatural in comedy show Wellington Paranormal.
+Pohatu went on to play a sergeant battling the supernatural, in hit comedy series Wellington Paranormal.
 Alongside three fellow Toi Whakaari graduates, he was a founding member of The Modern Māori Quartet.
-They were the house band on Temuera Morrison variety show Happy Hour then hosted their own show on Māori TV, My Party Song.
+They were the house band on Temuera Morrison variety show Happy Hour, then hosted their own show on Māori Television, My Party Song.
 Pohatu played Dalvanius Prime in acclaimed documentary Poi E.